 About the National Schools' Observatory

-From this website, we provide teachers with a range of activities, workshops, lesson plans and resources.
-We provide students with revision materials, interactive quizzes and an online astronomy text book.
+Launched in 2004, the NSO has always been committed to providing outstanding public engagement as well as significant impact on teaching and learning within schools.
+Alongside the access to the telescope the NSO provides a purpose built, bespoke website filled with all you could need to get to grips with space.
+We provide teachers with a range of activities, workshops, lesson plans and resources.
+We provide students with revision materials, interactive quizzes and an online text book feature providing information about most things space.
 We provide information on star gazing, news of astronomical events and forums allowing teachers to share best practice and students to share ideas, discuss problems or even ask a professional astronomer a question!

-Offline, the NSO has also developed a successful work experience program for A-Level students from across the country, hosts CPD sessions for teachers, regularly conducts outreach in schools and even won a Gold Medal at the Chelsea Flower Show for an educational garden around the subject of dark matter!
+Offline, the NSO has also developed a successful work experience program for 16-19 year old students from across the country, hosts CPD sessions for teachers, regularly conducts outreach in schools and even won a Gold Medal at the Chelsea Flower Show for an educational garden around the subject of dark matter!

 We hope that you will find this resource useful in supporting the teaching of STEM.

 Why not explore the site some more, and to start making use of this fantastic free resource, create your own account.